Smiter15/finance-view/README.md

 - Add more tests!
 - Improve lighthouse score to 100 across the board

+Accessibility can be improved:
+- The item description font color on white and light orange background fails color contrast test.
+I suggest a darker grey #515560

 I would consider rebuilding the app in VueJS as the bundle size would be smaller.

 Hosted on Netlify [here](https://hardcore-beaver-e91fbd.netlify.com/).